-Edited by Emmanuel M. Lardizabal, Anonymous, Jomalyn Lardizabal, Rebecca M. and 2 others
+Edited by Emmanuel M. Lardizabal, Jomalyn Lardizabal, Rebecca M., Eng and 2 others

 Carbonara is easy to make and is a great recipe choice when you are pressed for time.
-Spaghetti carbonara is an Italian pasta dish and is commonly called white spaghetti when seen of the menu of the popular spaghetti restaurants.
-There are many and different ways of cooking a spaghetti carbonara or white spaghetti.
-The best way to find your personal favorite is to experiment when cooking your own spaghetti carbonara.
+Spaghetti carbonara is an Italian pasta dish and is commonly called white spaghetti when seen on the menu of popular Italian restaurants.
+There are many different ways of cooking spaghetti carbonara or white spaghetti.
+The best way to find your personal favorite is to experiment with your own spaghetti carbonara recipe.
 This spaghetti carbonara recipe was served with cream, cheese, ground pork and condensed milk.
 It's delicious and is easy to easy to make.
 This classic recipe is simple and perfect.
 It's one of my favorite meals and I make it often.

 Things That Are Needed For Making Carbonara

 - 1This is for making the pasta.Large cooking pot or pasta pot.Advertisement

 - 2The cooking pan will be used to make the carbonara sauce.
 This will also be used in frying the spices used in making the carbonara.Large skillet.Advertisement

 - 3This will be used for stirring the carbonara sauce while it is being cooked in the frying pan.Ladle.

 - 4The cutting board will be used for mincing the spices as well as for cubing and slicing the meat for the carbonara.Cutting board.

 - 5It is to be used in order to slice or cut the spices and the meat.Knife.